Jonathanvanhaaften/flutter_appwrite_1/README.md

 An app demo to help you quit smoking.
 It is a simple app demo built with Appwrite for Hacktoberfest 2021.

 You count your cigarettes per day, and the cost and is saved in an appwrite document.
+This can be a rewarding way to cut down on your cigarette consumption with the goal of quitting.
 As of right now the cost is based on the cost per carton in BC, Canada.
 A future feature - the user could add the brand and prices in their area.

 A lot of this project is Frankensteined from the tutorials [React Bits (Damodar Lohani)](https://www.youtube.com/c/ReactBits) YouTube page - an amazing help.
 If you're looking to